mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

     This project is not official by mojang and does not relate to it.

-    class Chunk extends mcpython.common.world.AbstractInterface.IChunk
+    class Chunk extends mcpython.engine.world.AbstractInterface.IChunk

-        representation of an chunk in the world
+        Default representation of a chunk in the world Defines the default behaviour

         variable BLOCK_REGISTRY